Skip to main content

 Before Creating Your Plan

-Schedule a meeting with each of member of your special advisory committee, either as a group or individually.
-The committee will assist you in identifying an individual program that fulfills the PhD program requirements and also encourages you to pursue opportunities for professional and career development.
-Consider your Special Advisory Committee as a resource.
+The committee will assist you in developing an individual plan that fulfills the PhD program requirements and also encourages you to pursue opportunities for professional and career development.
+Consider your special advisory committee to be an ongoing resource.

 Create Your Plan

-1. Log into DartHub.
+1. Log in to DartHub.

 2. Click on All Tiles and then the Course Program Plan tile.

 3. Select PhD Program Plan, which leads to the form pictured below.
-Enter your selected courses.

-5. You will also need to create a separate Word document, the Technical Breadth Narrative, to submit alongside your program plan.
+6. Create a separate Word document, the Technical Breadth Narrative, to submit alongside your program plan.

 Potential reasons to update your program plan: